Prescriptive and prohibitive rules of hygiene. Social norms

 2. According to the degree of obligation: (norms-rules, norms-expectations)

-Establish what behavior is required for a given group of people.
+They establish what behavior is obligatory for a given group of people.

-Establish what behavior is acceptable, though not desirable
+Establishes what behavior is acceptable, although not desirable.

-when meeting with a senior in rank, the military salute.
+When meeting with a senior rank, the military salutes.

 being late for a meeting.

-Clearly documented in writing.
-Provided by custom and habit
+Clearly recorded in writing.
+Provided by customs and habit

 law or regulation. etiquette.